-Bodhi Leaf Publication No. 5
+Bodhi Leaf Publication No. A5

 The Three Refuges

-Bhikkhu Nyanamoli

-The Three Refuges

-by

-Bhikkhu Nanamoli
+Bhikkhu Ñāṇamoli

-Buddhist Publication Society Kandy • Sri Lanka
+The Three Refuges By Bhikkhu Ñāṇamoli Buddhist Publication Society Kandy • Sri Lanka Bodhi Leaves No. A5 BPS Online Edition © (2010) Digital Transcription Source: BPS Transcription Project For free distribution.

-Bodhi Leaves No: 05

-Copyright © Kandy; Buddhist Publication Society, (1960)

-BPS Online Edition © (2006)

-For free distribution.
 This work may be republished, reformatted, reprinted and redistributed in any medium.
-However, any such republication and redistribution is to be made available to the public on a free and unrestricted basis and translations and other derivative works are to be clearly marked as such.

-The Three Refuges

-man first learns about the Buddha's teachings by hearsay.
+However, any such republication and redistribution is to be made available to the public on a free and unrestricted basis, and translations and other derivative works are to be clearly marked as such.
+The Three Refuges A man first learns about the Buddha's teachings by hearsay.
 Then he tests what he has heard as far as he can.
-When he has done this enough to feel convinced that it is reliable, he outwardly expresses his conviction by pronouncing the Three Refuges, the Saranattaya or Tissarana as they are called in Pali.
-And afterwards, whenever he has the occasion outwardly to reaffirm that inner conviction, he does so by pronouncing them aloud.

-The practice dates from the time of the Buddha himself: for at that time after hearing a discourse by the Buddha, a new adherent would express his confidence in this way:

-'I go to Master Gotama for refuge, and to the Dhamma and to the Sangha.
-From today let Master Gotama remember me as a follower who has gone for refuge for life'.

-Soon after the Parinibbāna, King Madhura Avantiputta, after hearing a discourse by the Buddha's disciple, the venerable Maha Kaccāna, he said he would take that Elder as his refuge, but he was told 'Do not go for refuge to me, Great King, go for refuge to that same Blessed One to whom I go for refuge', and so the king pronounced the refuge in what is nearly its present form: 'Master Kaccāna, since that Blessed One has finally attained nibbāna, we go for refuge to that Blessed One finally attained to nibbāna, and to the Dhamma and to the Bhikkhu-Sangha.
-From today let Master Kaccāna remember me as a follower who has gone for refuge for life'.

-The words normally used now are also to be found in the Pali Tipitaka, in the Khuddakapāṭha:
+When he has done this enough to feel convinced that it is reliable, he outwardly expresses his conviction by pronouncing the Three Refuges, the Saraṇattaya or Tissaraṇa as they are called in Pali.
+Afterwards, whenever he has the occasion outwardly to reaffirm that inner conviction, he does so by pronouncing them aloud.
+The practice dates from the time of the Buddha himself.
+At that time, after hearing a discourse by the Buddha, a new adherent would express his confidence in this way: "I go to Master Gotama for refuge, and to the Dhamma and to the Sangha.
+From today let Master Gotama remember me as a follower who has gone for refuge for life."
+Soon after the Parinibbāna, King Madhura Avantiputta, after hearing a discourse by the Buddha's disciple, the venerable Maha Kaccāna, said that he would take that Elder as his refuge.
+But he was told, "Do not go for refuge to me, Great King; go for refuge to that same Blessed One to whom I go for refuge".
+And so the king pronounced the refuge in what is nearly its present form: "Master Kaccāna, since that Blessed One has finally attained nibbāna, we go for refuge to that Blessed One finally attained to nibbāna, and to the Dhamma and to the Bhikkhu Sangha.
+From today let Master Kaccāna remember me as a follower who has gone for refuge for life."
+The words normally used now are also to be found in the Pali Tipitaka, in the Khuddakapāṭha.
+They are: Buddham saranam gacchami.

-Buddham saranam gacchami I go for refuge to the Buddha,
+I go for refuge to the Buddha.